 Westminster was the residence of the Kings of England until 1529 when a fire forced Henry VIII to leave Westminster for Whitehall.
-The palace still remained the official royal palace, but it was actually used only for the meetings of the two Houses of Parliament and as courthouse.
+The palace still remained the official royal palace, but it was actually used only for the meetings of the two Houses of Parliament and as a courthouse.

 Another fire destroyed Westminster again in 1834.
 Westminster Hall was the only remaining part.
-The hall witnessed many events of the British history and was used for different purposes: lying-in-state of the Royal Family members, banquet hall for coronations, supreme court of justice of the kingdom.
+The hall witnessed many events of the British history and was used for different purposes: lying-in-state of the Royal Family members, banquet hall for coronations, the supreme court of justice of the kingdom.